Coordinated MSN-MBA Degree – Online

 Applicants from countries other than the United States must also meet the admission requirements for international students seeking a graduate degree as listed in the University catalog.

 Test Score Required: A satisfactory score on the Graduate Management Admissions Test (GMAT).
 In rare instances the Graduate Record Examination (GRE) may be accepted in lieu of the GMAT.
-Quantitative measures are integrated into an index that multiplies the applicant’s 60-hour GPA times 200 and adds the total GMAT score (60-hour GPA X 200) + GMAT = >1000.
-An index score of greater that 1000 is typical of a successful candidate.
-If the student’s 60-hour GPA is above 3.25 the GMAT may be waived.
+Quantitative measures are integrated into an index that multiplies the applicant’s last 60 upper-division undergraduate hour GPA times 200 and adds the total GMAT score (last 60 upper-division undergraduate hour GPA X 200) + GMAT = >1000.
+An index score of greater than 1000 is typical of a successful candidate.
+If the student’s last 60 upper-division undergraduate hour GPA is above 3.25 the GMAT may be waived.

 GPA: Minimum GPA of 3.0 for the last 60 semester credit hours of undergraduate work